Key Takeaways

 This is a basic AC remote that you receive with your air conditioner.
 However, some companies are also manufacturing more advanced controls nowadays.

-A standard air conditioner remote control may have a display and number of buttons through which you can switch the AC modes and functions.
+A standard air conditioner remote control may have a display and a number of buttons through which you can switch the AC modes and functions.
 The display type may vary from remote to remote.
 Currently, there are three configurations on offer:

 - No display: Most commonly found in older establishments and hotels, this type of air conditioner remote control has no display, and often the only information you can see is the current temperature on the AC unit itself.